Breast Implant Removal

 Our doctors are vastly experienced in performing a wide range of plastic surgery procedures.
 During your consultation, they will thoroughly review the risks of breast implant removal surgery and talk with you about the ways in which they can minimize those risks.

 How Much Does Breast Implant Removal Cost?

-The surgeon’s fee for breast implant removal costs approximately $2,566, but the total you can expect to pay will vary based on the specifics of your surgical plan.
-During your consultation with Dr. Zemmel, you will be provided with a cost quote to help you understand the fees associated with your implant removal procedure, such as anesthesia and operating room facilities.
+The surgeon’s fee for breast implant removal costs approximately $4,000, which covers the surgeon’s fee.
+For en bloc capsulectomy and implant removal the total fees range from $,7500-$10,000 depending on the complexity of the procedure.
+During your consultation, you will be provided with a cost quote to help you understand the fees associated with your implant removal procedure, such as anesthesia and operating room facilities.
 If you would like to learn how financing can make your cost more manageable, our team would be happy to help you get started.